 UTRGV acknowledges that some individuals may be hesitant about reporting crimes to the police but may be more inclined to report incidents to other campus-affiliated individuals designated as Campus Security Authorities.
-Campus Security Authorities are individuals who have significant responsibility for student and campus activities such as department chairs, resident assistants, athletic staff, student affairs staff, and student organization advisors.
-The Campus Security Authorities may also contact the University Police Department for further assistance and may refer reports to Student Rights & Responsibilities for further disciplinary action.
+Campus Security Authorities are individuals who have significant responsibility for student and campus activities such as resident assistants, athletic staff, student affairs staff, and student organization advisors.
+The Campus Security Authorities may contact the University Police Department for further assistance.
+CSA's have a responsibility to report to the UTRGV Police Department.